Sialitech/label-siali/docs/source/guide/webhook_reference.md

 ## Task Deleted

-Sent when a task is deleted from Label Studio.
+Sent when a task is deleted from Siali Label.
 See how to [set up a webhook for this event](webhooks.html).

 ### Webhook payload details